PatGendre/oai-openedition/docs/source/sets.rst

 From publication URL
 ^^^^^^^^^^^^^^^^^^^^^
-You can infer the publication ID from its URL.
+You can infer the set identifier ID of a publication (journal, blog...)  from its URL.

 **Examples**